 Seizures Of Methamphetamine Are Surging In The U.S.

 Methamphetamine, an illegal drug that sends the body into overdrive, is surging through the United States.
-Federal drug data provided exclusively to NPR show meth seizures have spiked, rising 142% between 2017 and 2018.
+Federal drug data provided exclusively to NPR show seizures of meth by authorities have spiked, rising 142% between 2017 and 2018.

 "Seizures indicate increasing trafficking in these drugs," says John Eadie, public health coordinator for the federal government's National Emerging Threats Initiative, part of the High Intensity Drug Trafficking Areas program.
 "So if seizures have more than doubled, it probably means more than double trafficking in methamphetamines.
 And with that go additional deaths."